The school's expectations with attendance are listed below:

 If you want your children to be collected by a different adult, or for older children to walk home unaccompanied, please make sure the class teacher is aware.
 The school uses a safeguarding password system when families need to call on different people to collect their child.

-In Nursery we expect children to be in the Nursery ready to learn by 8.45am.
-To allow families to drop children off in other parts of the school will leave our Nursery register open until 9am.
-Children who arrive after 9am in the Nursery will be recorded as late in the Nursery register.
+In Nursery the gate for the morning session opens at 8.30am, we expect children to be in the Nursery by 8.45am.
+Any child arriving after 8.45am in the Nursery will be recorded as late in the Nursery register.
 Our afternoon session will start at 12.30pm.
 Any child arriving after 12.45pm will be recorded as being late in the Nursery register.

 from School During Term Time